-Greece: RES projects included in DEPA Trade’s 5-year plan10.
-July 2020. / SEE Energy News
+Greece: RES projects included in DEPA Trade’s 5-year plan, SEE Energy News

 DEPA Trade will carry out the supply of natural gas, both wholesale and retail.
 The company’s 5-year business plan includes investments in renewable projects worth up to 200 million euros.